 “When I find that I am goofing around online or not focusing on what needs to get done, I’ll use this technique [the Pomodoro method] to focus myself and just begin working.”

-And, Dr. Oakley is not alone in this.
-Millions of other educators, students, and knowledge workers worldwide have adopted the Pomodoro method since its inception in 1987.
-Yet, it’s a method that is almost always discussed in the context of knowledge workers and office productivity.
+And Dr. Oakley is not alone in this.
+Millions of other educators, students, and knowledge workers worldwide have adopted the Pomodoro method since its conception in 1987.

 Here’s what you’ll learn: